 It depends on the sign.
 If it specifies a speed limit “when workers present,” you can usually drive the regular speed when there are no workers.
 But be aware, there could be workers that you don’t see.

 And regulatory speed signs in construction zones need to be followed regardless of whether workers are present.
+It’s safest to drive as if there are construction workers, because the fines can be steep if a cop catches you speeding.

 3. Can I get in trouble if my dog is unrestrained in the car?